 Thanks for stopping by!
-My name is Emily Dodd and I’m a freelance writer, digital editor, presenter and educator based in Edinburgh.
-My CV is here.
+My name is Emily Dodd and I’m a freelance writer, science communicator and educator based in Edinburgh.
+Find my CV on Linkedin here.

 I regularly run workshops for schools and community groups and I’ve been developing and delivering creative writing workshops for a variety of audiences including adults with mental health problems, young carers, retired arts groups and school children.

 I perform stories and poems quite often to adults too (see gigs).

 I am a John Muir Award leader and a storyteller.
 I’ve developed and delivered adult training sessions in storytelling, waste education, audio and social media.

 I help lead a weekly church community group and I volunteer an Edinbuzz Social Media surgeon (helping community groups with things like facebook and twitter).
 I was chuffed to bits to receive an an Inspiring Volunteer Award in 2011 for blogging with Greener Leith.

 I took A-Levels in maths, physics and fine art and went on to take a degree in Geophysical Sciences and a Masters in Communicating Science.

 My MSc was funded by the Particle Physics and Astronomy Research Council and included a trip to Hawaii to go up a volcano, see a telescope and meet NASA (yey!).
 I also learnt to surf.

 I am a planetarium presenter (I love space).

 I performed a story I wrote about a puffin live to 1000 children on the Internet through national schools intranet Glow breaking a record.
 I also performed ‘Percy the Puffin’ to Her Majesty the Queen during the presentation of the Queens Award to the Scottish Seabird Centre.